jareddingman/semesterproject-dashboard/README.md

 # NCS HOPE Foundation Dashboard

-A simple Streamlit app showing some relevant data.
+A simple Streamlit app showing some relevant data:

 [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://thisismainpage.streamlit.app/)

-### This repo is designed to update in two ways:
+### This repo is designed to update in the following ways:

-1. Whenever data is changed/pushed in the 'data' folder
+1. Whenever data is changed/pushed/deleted in the 'data' folder

+2. Manually go into the "Actions" tab and run the job

-2. On the first of everymonth
+3. On the first of everymonth